Exploring DNA Damage: What Effect Do Ultraviolet Rays Have on Yeast Colony Growth?

 Materials and Equipment

 UV-sensitive yeast culture and materials to grow yeast.
-The Measuring the Power of the Sun Kit is available from Carolina Biological, item # 173605B.
+The DNA Damage: Studying the Impact of UV Light Kit is available from Carolina Biological, item # 173609P.
 You might have to have the yeast delivered to a school if the company does not deliver to residential addresses.
+If you are planning to do several trials of the experiment, you will need to buy extra transfer pipets and culture tubes.
 The kit includes the following:

-- UV-sensitive yeast strain (mutant in several DNA repair pathways)
+- UV-sensitive yeast culture (mutant in several DNA repair pathways) (1)

 - Disposable gloves (1 box).
 These can be purchased at a local drug store or pharmacy, or through an online supplier like Carolina Biological.
 If you are allergic to latex, use vinyl or polyethylene gloves.